Collisions and Ships

 Atkinson (Guardian ad litem of) v.
 Gypsea Rose (Ship), 2014 BCSC 1017

 Three actions were commenced against the owner of the Skidmore Vessel, the operator of the Skidmore Vessel and the owner/operator of the Atkinson Vessel.
-The trial proceeded on issues of liability only and the operator of the Skidmore Vessel admitted his liability.
-The issues were therefore whether the Owner of the Skidmore Vessel and the owner/operator of the Atkinson Vessel were also liable and how liability ought to be apportioned.
+The operator of the Skidmore Vessel admitted his liability.
+The issues were whether the Owner of the Skidmore Vessel and the owner/operator of the Atkinson Vessel were also liable and how liability ought to be apportioned.

 Decision: The Owner of the Skidmore Vessel is not liable.
 The owner/operator of the Atkinson Vessel is liable.
 Liability is apportioned 80% to the operator of the Skidmore Vessel and 20% to the owner/operator of the Atkinson Vessel.